harsh-baranwal/drop/README.md

 # Drop

-A  modern Social media app.
+A  modern Social media app with many features.